drbothen/Yify-Script-Scraper/README.md

 TODO

 1) Add a Gui

 2) Add a DB so that it remembers what it has already retrieved

 3) Add ability to dump to folder where your torrent watch folder is located

+4) If a higher resolution of a movie is released grab the new resolution and replace the older on

-4) Anything else I can think of
+5) Anything else I can think of